woleet/woleet-backendkit/README.md

 - hostName=<YOUR-DOMAIN> (in order to match with "https://<YOUR-DOMAIN>/identity").
 - signaturePort=<SIGNATURE_PORT> (optional), useful if you want to expose the "/signature" endpoint on an other port.
 - defaultPort=<IDENTITY_PORT> (optional, default: 443), expose the "/identity" endpoint on an specific port.
-- "--regen-token" (optional),force a new token generation.
+- "--regen-token" (optional), force a new token generation.
 - "--regen-wif"(optional), force a new private key generation.
 - "--cluster"(optional), uses node [cluster](https://nodejs.org/docs/latest/api/cluster.html#cluster_cluster) api to handle the load.